shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

 1. Add the static /login html files

- If you downloaded the wicket-sample source, this is already taken care of.
+ * If you downloaded the wicket-sample source, this is already taken care of.

 2. Add LoginPage, LogoutPage java and html

- Again these are already part of the wicket-sample source distro.
+ * sAgain these are already part of the wicket-sample source distro.

 3. Edit the pom.xml
     * uncomment the dependencies near the top